 There is nothing more liberating than calling yourself out or admitting you don’t know how to do something.
 Then your dirty secret isn’t a secret anymore.
 You’ve been found out, and that makes you free.
 Admit you don’t know and promise you’ll figure it out.
 Then figure it out.
-Most people won’t lose respect for you, because they can relate (the others are just assholes).
+Most people won’t lose respect for you, because they can relate.
 Say “I don’t know,” and you might encourage others to open up and offer advice – or maybe they’ll admit they don’t know either.
 Either way, they now know you’re not as smart as they thought you were, and you’re still alive.
 Who’d have thought?

 I remember one of my previous NTMY podcast episodes with Simone.
 I asked her how she deals with insults, people making fun of her and Internet trolls in general.
-She simply said: “I always make sure to be the first one who laughs at myself” - That kinda stuck with me because it’s such perfect advice.
-Don’t take yourself too serious.
+She simply said: “I always make sure to be the first one who laughs at myself."
+That kinda stuck with me because it’s such perfect advice.
+Don’t take yourself too seriously.

 Put your head down and work

 I’d say “stop comparing yourself to other people” but that’s easier said than done.
 So instead, just get to fucking work.
 Put your Instagram away for a few hours, take a break from Dribbble and focus hard on your own shit.
 The more you work, the more you improve your skill.
 When you’re wondering if your work is as good as someone else’s, you are wasting time you could spend on getting even better.
 This is a lesson I learned from Katie Rodgers on The NTMY Show.
 Listen to her episode about feeling like a fraud, and how she makes amazing art despite it.

 “Talent is cheaper than table salt.
 What separates the talented individual from the successful one is a lot of hard work.”

 Share praise generously